Krutie/bugs-of-the-city/README.md

-# Bugs of the City
+# Drag-n-Drop Layout Editor Prototype

-> Bugs of the City with Vue-Grid-Layout
+> Made with Vue-Grid-Layout and Vue Js

 This mini project serves as an experiment for bitesize eLearning platform, [Pariksha](https://www.pariksha.io/).